 Along the same lines of companies making boots based on an idealized shape, many companies no longer bother with making boots in different widths.
 If the boot fits too narrow or wide, try another brand.

-I lean toward wearing Fischer boots because they are typically considered to be some of the wider boots on the market, and my feet are wide.
-At my winter job (cross-country ski rental shop) we use SNS Pilot bindings on our regular rental skis.
-Therefore, we use a Salomon boot for use with those skis.
+I lean toward wearing Fischer boots because they are typically considered to be some of the wider boots on the market, and my feet are pretty wide.
+At my winter job (cross-country ski rental shop) we used to feature SNS Pilot bindings on our regular rental skis.
+So we use a Salomon boot for use with those skis.

-Wearing a thinner or thicker sock can help with boot width issues, but this will only work if the boot is comfortable to begin with and the insulation of the boot is either too plush or not very thick.
+Wearing a thinner or thicker sock can help with boot width issues, but this will only work if the boot is comfortable from the start.
 Different socks won’t compensate for an incompatible (with your foot) shaped boot.

 As far as how the actual fit of the boot should feel, I always recommend wearing a classic boot that fits snug but isn’t claustrophobic or painful like an alpine skiing boot.

-You should also have wiggle room for your toes.
+You should be able to easily wiggle your toes.
 Your heels shouldn’t lift up.
 Classic boots are supposed to be soft and flexible enough to allow your feet and ankles to flex naturally, since diagonal striding (classic cross-country skiing technique) requires you to move in a similar way to running.

 One last note is that if you wear orthotics or other specialized foot beds, be sure they fit in the boot you’re testing out (and that your foot also fits in the boot!).